Section 8 Eviction Process Explained (England, )

 Can I use multiple grounds?

 Yes, and it's often advisable.
 For rent arrears, landlords typically use Ground 8 (mandatory) AND Grounds 10 and 11 (discretionary) as backup.
-If the tenant pays down to below 2 months, you still have the discretionary grounds.
+If the tenant pays down below the Ground 8 threshold, you still have the discretionary grounds.

 What if the tenant pays off arrears before the hearing?

-For Ground 8, the tenant must owe 2+ months at both the notice date AND the hearing date.
-If they pay down to less than 2 months, you lose Ground 8 (but can still pursue Ground 10/11).
+For Ground 8, the tenant must owe at least 3 months' rent, or 13 weeks' rent if paid weekly or fortnightly, at both the notice date AND the hearing date.
+If they pay down below the Ground 8 threshold, you lose Ground 8 (but can still pursue Ground 10/11).
 Some tenants strategically pay just enough to defeat Ground 8.

 Do I need a solicitor for a Section 8 hearing?